3 Ways on How To Fix EFI Bootloader (BCD) Issues on Windows 10/11

 Run Start-up Repair

-In many cases, the user should allow windows to repair this automatically.
-It not only attempts to fix this or re-create the boot sector but also will scan for and try to fix other common problems related to it.
+In many cases, the user should allow Windows to repair this automatically.
+It not only attempts to fix this or re-create the boot sector but will also scan for and try to fix other related problems.

-• You need to click on “Startup Repair”, on the advanced options page.
+• You need to click “Startup Repair”, on the advanced options page.

 Run Startup Repair Step

-• Windows begin to checkup for related problems and attempts to repair.
+• Windows begins to check for related problems and attempts to repair them.

-• As the process is completed, windows will let you know whether the repairs are successful or not.
+• As the process is completed, windows will let you know whether the repairs are successful.
 In any way, you are provided with the option to restart your system or go back to the advanced options page.

 READ: Learn why Calibrating Your Monitor is Important.